rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/december.md

 ## December 02
-Welcome to the November 04, 2020 release of the rapyuta.io platform.
+Welcome to the December 02, 2020 release of the rapyuta.io platform.
 There are significant updates in this release that we hope you will like.

 #### Features